 IBM's Open Access RPG Edition

-IBM® Rational® Open Access (OA) RPG Edition is an IBM i API that allows low-level interception of RPG file data.
-This more formal definition is available on IBM's Open Access home page:
+IBM® Rational® Open Access (OA) RPG Edition is an IBM i no-charge Licensed Program Product that allows low-level interception of RPG file data.
+This more formal definition is available on IBM’s Open Access home page:

 IBM Rational Open Access provides the runtime enablement for the I/O handlers that are developed to extend ILE RPG I/O capabilities to new resources and devices.
 It allows programmers to use the simple, well-understood RPG I/O model to access new devices and resources that are not directly supported by RPG.
 Rational Open Access RPG Edition is a full-featured version of the limited support provided by native RPG SPECIAL files.